Case Background:

 Current Status of Case:

-On January24, 2024, the Court entered an Order granting Defendants’ Motion to Dismiss and closed the case.
-On February 21, 2024, Lead Plaintiff filed a Notice of Appeal.
-The United States Court of Appeals for the Ninth Circuit affirmed in part and reversed in part the decision of the District Court, and remanded the case back to the District Court.
+On January 24, 2024, the Court granted Defendants’ Motion to Dismiss and closed the case.
+On February 21, 2024, the Lead Plaintiff filed a Notice of Appeal.
+The United States Court of Appeals for the Ninth Circuit affirmed in part and reversed in part the decision of the District Court, and remanded the case back to the District Court on October 16, 2025.
 This action is ongoing.